kbaseincubator/kbase-ui-lib/docs/testing.md

 # Testing

-Testing with jest and enzyme.
+Testing with Jest and Enzyme.

 ## Dependencies